 - US citizen or permanent resident

-- Students must be fully matriculated in a University of Minnesota Twin Cities degree program at the time of the award
+- Students must be fully matriculated in a University of Minnesota Twin Cities degree program (any major/program) at the time of the award

 - Undergraduate students must be at the intermediate level of their target language (this is equivalent to having completed one full year of college-level study)

 - Graduate and professional students may study a language at the beginning level only if you have reached an advanced level of another foreign language related to your specific field of study.
 Beginning-level FLAS fellowships are available only for language study in the United States.